-You may have had an experience where you took a test for a class, and the instructor showed you the class’s results afterwards.
+You may have had an experience where you took a test for a class, and the instructor showed you the class’s results afterward.
 The results probably mapped out into the infamous “bell-shaped curve”, with a few people scoring on the low end of the curve, the majority clustering in the middle, and a few people scoring on the high end.
 What you may not have known is that this is a normal distribution found in norm-referenced testing.

 Norm-referenced tests (or NRTs) compare an examinee’s performance to that of other examinees.
 Standardized examinations such as the SAT are norm-referenced tests.
 The goal is to rank the set of examinees so that decisions about their opportunity for success (e.g. college entrance) can be made.